rundeck/docs/en/administration/maintenance/tuning-rundeck.md

 The maximum number of threads used by Rundeck for concurrent jobs by default is set to ``10``.

-You can change this value, by updating either the `rundeck-config.properties` file, or a file called `quartz.properties`.
+You can change this value, by updating the `rundeck-config.properties` file.

 Please refer to the Quartz site for detailed information:
 [Quartz - Configure ThreadPool Settings][1].